SpecAcad-Jakob/week-3/Week 3 — Kravsspec.md

 * GUI?
 To show a lot of data, probably use tables.
 * Website?
 * Text input or buttons to sort and filter?
 Assignment says the user may type *e.g.* "value>=100".

+#### Where to pick up:

+* Roughly structure code into different classes.

+  * FileReader class, to read and parse CSV file.
+Return List of Maps (Dictionary) as table?
+  * DatabaseConnection class, with connection as field, and CRUD, perhaps with a "TO-DO" check for user permissions for some or all operations.
+  * List order of operations; "this, then that, then that".

+* Fix database.
+Empty it and refactor, or delete and remake?